112kutiko/3d_plane_radar/README.md

 ## How To Use

-1.on dump1090
+1.on dump1090.
-2.on virtual radar
+2.on virtual radar.
-3.open virtual radar add dump1090 source
+3.open virtual radar add dump1090 source.
-4.open unity project play and paste virtual radar link with AircraftList.json file
+4.open unity project play and paste virtual radar link with AircraftList.json file.
-5. enter
+5. enter.

 ## references